 Nothing beats a big glass of water for rehydration.
 The majority of people are aware that they do not drink enough.
 Drink more water: you know you should, but you never seem to get around to it.
 Do you believe you’re getting enough to drink?
 Perhaps you aren’t.
 The majority of us do not consume enough water.

-Skipping water does a lot more than leave you thirsty.
-You feel sluggish and tired, you get headaches, your skin looks dull, your muscles cramp and you’re hungry.
-Not good.
-Doesn’t that make you think twice about forgetting your water bottle!?
+Drinking too little water does more than make you thirsty.
+You’re tired and sluggish, you’re getting headaches, your skin is dull, your muscles are cramping, and you’re hungry.
+This isn’t good.
+Doesn’t that make you reconsider leaving your water bottle at home?

 Jennie from Colorado Springs Fit Body Boot Camp says, “Everyone is always asking me for a “magic pill” for weight loss.
 It amazes me the amount of money people spend on supplements and pills without first doing the most important step of making sure they are drinking enough water.
 Water makes your body work better!
 It flushes toxins out of your system, hydrates your joints, makes your brain sharper, and makes your skin look better.
 These are just a few of the benefits.
 Water is the ultimate “magic pill”.”

-Water may very well be the most underrated nutrient—especially when it comes to weight loss.
-Drinking enough water is so easy to forget, but it’s critical to drink more water for weight-loss success.
+Water is perhaps the most underappreciated nutrient, particularly when it comes to weight loss.
+It’s easy to forget about drinking enough water, but it’s critical for weight loss success.

-Here are five awesome ways that hydrating can help you burn more calories, curb overeating, and shed pounds.
+Here are five amazing ways that drinking more water can help you burn more calories, reduce overeating, and lose weight.

 It Increases Your Metabolism